Silhouette of a person in a serene landscape representing mental health and wellness.

 • Was the antidepressant taken properly?

-What Are The Risk Factors For DRD?
+Understanding Refractory Depression: What Are The Risk Factors?

 The following individuals have been considered by medical professionals to be susceptible to treatment-resistant depression: